-This beautiful plaza sits just off the bustling Fulton Mall, a key shopping destination in Brooklyn, and is surrounded by popular restaurants and lit by tivoli lights in the evenings.
-Just steps from Downtown Brooklyn’s 11 colleges, the 30,000 office workers of MetroTech, and several court buildings in the area, Willoughby Plaza a prime location for high visibility for your brand.
+This beautiful plaza sits just off the bustling Fulton Mall, Brooklyn’s most famous shopping district, and is surrounded by popular restaurants and lit by tivoli lights in the evenings.
+Just steps from Downtown Brooklyn’s 11 colleges, bustling MetroTech Center, and beautiful Brooklyn Heights, this plaza sees a daily average of 40,000 pedestrians.
+Willoughby Plaza is a prime location for a variety of events and commercial activations.

 Scenes from Willoughby Plaza

 Right in the center of Downtown Brooklyn, Albee Square sits at the heart of famous Fulton Mall next to City Point, home to Century 21, Alamo Drafthouse Cinema, Trader Joe’s, Target, and DeKalb Market Food Hall.
 With Downtown Brooklyn’s burgeoning residential population, Albee Square has become a gathering place for the community and a venue for great programming.

 Located in the heart of the bustling office campus known as MetroTech Center, the Commons is a large open space where you are bound to find everyone from workers having lunch outside to parents playing with their children after work.
 The Commons is the location for events, such as BAM’s Rhythm & Blues Festival, outdoor fairs, and DBP’s Summer @ MetroTech series of fitness classes and ping pong tournaments.